Raglan campervan homicide: Sister haunted by thoughts of victim's final moments

 Music was another big love in his life.

-During his younger years, Mr McKinnon was in a band in his hometown called the 'Troubled Minds.'
+During his younger years, McKinnon was in a band in his hometown called the 'Troubled Minds'.

 Among family, he could always be relied on for a laugh.